| |

 |

 In the season 2025/26 Franz Xaver Schlecht makes his debut as KRUSCHINA at the Vienna State Opera in the new production “The Bartered Bride” under the musical direction of Tomás Hanus.
+In the season 2026/27 he debutes as the HERAULT in “Lohengrin” at the Opéra de Liège.

-Recently, he achieved great success at the Rhine Opera Düsseldorf-Duisburg in the new production of Pierangelo Valtinoni’s family opera “Die Reise zu Planet 9” as OROPAX.
+Lately,, he achieved great success at the Rhine Opera Düsseldorf-Duisburg in the new production of Pierangelo Valtinoni’s family opera “Die Reise zu Planet 9” as OROPAX.

 In 2022 the German baritone could be seen for the first time at the Dresden Semper Opera in Zimmermann’s “Die weisse Rose”.